 4. Human beings

 Mice are more afraid of human beings than human beings are scared of them.

 They may invade your home and steal your food, but they will scamper away at the slightest sign you’re home.
 Mice avoid contact with humans and always run away if it is possible.

-However, if you put one into a tight spot, it may turn on you to defend itself.
+However, putting one into a tight spot may turn on you to defend itself.
 For this reason, you shouldn’t try to handle them.

 Although mice are not entirely nocturnal, they are more active at night than during the day.
 This is because they are sensitive to bright lights and have terrible eyesight.

 Mice also prefer darkness because it helps them avoid large animals and predators, which are more active during the day.

 Bright lights make mice feel vulnerable, so they will avoid them at all costs.

 Mice will avoid the smell of vinegar, provided it is strong enough.
 Vinegar has a strong, irritating odor, so if used in places like pipes and u-bends where it won’t dissipate quickly, it will deter the mice.

 They would find it stingy and unpleasant.
 White vinegar is the strongest, so it should be a helpful mouse deterrent.
 There are a few ways you could use it.